 Analysis of variance (ANOVA) revealed a statistically significant difference among all experimental groups for the frequency of total micronucleated cells (PCEs+NCEs), with an F-value of 431.08 (p<0.05) with highly significant differences in the frequencies of micronucleated polychromatic erythrocytes (PCEs) and normochromatic erythrocytes (NCEs), with F-values of 315.85 and 93.93, respectively.

 According to Tukey’s post hoc test, the group treated with cadmium chloride (CD) showed significant increase in the total micronucleus frequency, reaching 11.75%, when compared to the control with the percentage of micronucleated PCEs increased significantly from 1.15% in the control to 10.81%, while micronucleated NCEs increased from 0.95% to 11.53% (Table 1).
 This significant increase showed the genotoxic potential of cadmium chloride, indicating its ability to induce chromosomal damage in bone marrow erythrocytes.
-The significant increase in total micronucleated cells, as well as in PCEs and NCEs, indicates chromosomal breakage and spindle apparatus disruption, leading to the formation of acentric fragments or lagging chromosomes during cell division.
+A significant increase was observed in the total number of micronucleated cells, as well as in both PCEs and NCEs, indicates chromosomal breakage and spindle apparatus disruption, leading to the formation of acentric fragments or lagging chromosomes during cell division.
 These results correlates with the previous studies demonstrating cadmium induced clastogenic and aneugenic effects in mammalian bone marrow cells (El-Ghor et al., 2010).
 Concurrent treatment of N. arbortristis (CD+NA) with cadmium chloride, however, significantly reduced the total micronucleated cell frequency to 3.54% (p<0.05) (Fig.1).
 The individual frequencies of PCEs and NCEs were also significantly decreased to 3.76% and 3.21%, respectively, compared with the CD group.
 The group treated with N. arbortristis alone showed non- significant difference when compared to the control (p > 0.05).

 The relative PCEs/NCEs ratio, which is an important indicator of cytotoxicity, was also affected.
 In the cadmium chloride-treated group (CD), this ratio decreased from 1.21 in the control to 0.93, indicating bone marrow cytotoxicity and suppression of erythropoiesis due to cadmium exposure.
 This decrease in PCEs/NCEs ratio can be due to oxidative stress induced by cadmium, which disrupts hematopoietic stem cell proliferation and differentiation (Rani et al., 2014).
 Cadmium generate reactive oxygen species (ROS) and impair cellular antioxidant defence system, leading to lipid peroxidation, DNA strand breaks and chromosomal aberrations (Genchi et al., 2020).
 However, co-treatment of cadmium with N. arbortristis recovered the PCEs/NCEs ratio toward normal values, increasing it to 1.10, indicating its protective efficacy against cadmium induced cytotoxic effects.
 As N. arbortristis is rich in phytoconstituents such as flavonoids, iridoid glycosides and phenolic compounds, which possess potent free radical–scavenging properties.
 These bioactive compounds may neutralize ROS and prevent oxidative damage to DNA, thereby reducing chromosomal fragmentation and micronucleus formation.